objcio/articles/2014-05-01-view-layer-synergy.md

 ![The custom block animation API, used to animate the position, size, color and rotation of four different views](2014-05-01-view-layer-synergy-custom-block-animations.gif)

 To start with, we need to get the delegate callback when a layer property changes.
-Since we can't know what layers are going to change before hand, I have chosen to swizzle `actionForLayer:forKey:` in a category on UIView:
+Since we can't know what layers are going to change beforehand, I have chosen to swizzle `actionForLayer:forKey:` in a category on UIView:

 	@implementation UIView (DR_CustomBlockAnimations)